Accenture/reactive-interaction-gateway/README.md

   - produce to a NATS topic, optionally using NATS request-response to wait for the result
   - produce to Amazon Kinesis
 - Uses the CNCF [CloudEvents specification](https://cloudevents.io/).
+- Takes care of client connection state so you don't have to.
 - Flexible event subscription model based on event types.
 - Use existing services for authentication and authorization of users and subscriptions.
 - JWT signature verification for APIs as a simple authentication check.
 - Session blacklist with immediate session invalidation.

-For more details take a look at the [documentation](https://accenture.github.io/reactive-interaction-gateway/docs/intro.html).
+Learn more by taking a look into the [documentation](https://accenture.github.io/reactive-interaction-gateway/docs/intro.html).

 ## Getting Started